colebaril/Mosquito_Metagenomics/README.md

 Code and workflow for analyzing, summarizing, visualizing and tabulating mosquito metagenomics CLC Genomics Workbench BLAST results files.

+Published as a preprint with BioRxiv:

+Cole Baril, Bryan J. Cassone.
+Metatranscriptomic analysis of common mosquito vector species in the Canadian Prairies. *bioRxiv* 2023.08.15.553461; doi: https://doi.org/10.1101/2023.08.15.553461

+Submitted to mSphere March 2024.

 # Tables

 ## Virus Detections by Species